InternLM/xtuner/README.md

   - For more examples, please see [finetune.md](./docs/en/user_guides/finetune.md).

-- **Step 2**, convert the saved PTH model (if using DeepSpeed, it will be a directory) to HuggingFace model, by
+- **Step 2**, convert the saved PTH model (if using DeepSpeed, it will be a directory) to Hugging Face model, by

   ```shell
   xtuner convert pth_to_hf ${CONFIG_NAME_OR_PATH} ${PTH} ${SAVE_PATH}